ianbdehaan/ianbdehaan/README.md

 - 👋 Hi, I’m @ianbdehaan
 - 👀 I’m interested in AI, Mathematics, Physics, and music
 - 🌱 I’m currently doing a bachelor in Data Science and AI at Leiden Uni
-- 🎓 Graduated at Biomolecular Physics at the University of São Paulo
+- 🎓 Graduated in Biomolecular Physics at the University of São Paulo
 - 💞️ right now I want to start collaborating on multiple open source projects and learn as much as I can
 - 📫 If you wanna reach me please send me an email at ianbertholdhaan@gmail.com
 - 📚 One day I want to conduct research in the field of AI